 It is one of the leading Mexican-inspired food chain in the US.
 On a global level, Taco Bell operates over 7000 locations.
 Part of the company’s vision is to become the most recognized Mexican food brand globally.
-While this does not directly put it in competition with Burger King and similar companies, Taco Bell is still competing in the fast-food market.
+While this does not directly put it in competition with Burger King, Taco Bell is still competing in the fast-food market.
 Yum!
 Brands has already laid out plans to open up 1500 locations worldwide to expand Taco Bell’s market outside of the US.

 Recently, part of Taco Bell’s marketing strategy is to position the meals as more healthy to appeal to the younger consumers.
 Generally speaking, its target market is between 18-34 years.